YJWon99/dpo_toxic/README.md

+# AI707 Final Project
-# Mechanistically Understanding DPO: Toxicity
+## Mechanistically Understanding DPO: Toxicity

 This repository provides the models, data, and experiments used in [A Mechanistic Understanding of Alignment Algorithms: A Case Study on DPO and Toxicity](https://arxiv.org/abs/2401.01967).